Rethinking Orchestral Education: A Bold Experiment

 I just returned from the Western North Carolina Regional HS Orchestra Festival, where I chaperoned my son, Dalton, through two days of music-making with students from across the state.

-It was an incredible experience for him, and I’m grateful to all the teachers who made it happen.
+He had an incredible experience, and I’m grateful to the teachers who made it happen.

 Table of Contents